benjaminselfridge/model-checking/doc/ModelChecking2.md

 ```

 In order to call `peteTS`, we also need to collect all of the atomic
 propositional variables.
-We need `ProcAtLine procId lineNum` for every
+These will be `ProcAtLine procId lineNum` for
-valid `(ProcId, LineNumber)` pair.
-We can collect all such pairs for an
+every valid `(ProcId, LineNumber)` pair.
+We can collect all such pairs
-arbitrary `ParProg` with the following function:
+for an arbitrary `ParProg` with the following function:

 ``` {.haskell .literate}
 enumProcAtLine :: ParProg var val -> [ProcAtLine]